SamZhang02/tempvault/README.md

 **Disclaimer**: I personally use MacOS, the script may not work well for all other OS.

+For now, there are not ready-to-use binaries yet.

 ## Usage
 tempvault currently support two commands: